What Is A Conventional Boiler? (Comparison with Combi Boilers)

 Now that we’ve seen how a conventional boiler works, let’s take a peek at its newer, combi counterpart.
 After all, it’s their simpler means of operation and a smaller size that make them so much more attractive.

-Because they heat water only when it’s needed, combi boilers score higher than regular ones on energy efficiency.
+Because they heat water only when you need it, combi boilers score higher than regular ones on energy efficiency.
 Thanks to their compact size, they’re suited for smaller homes and take less effort to maintain.

 - Does your family have many members?